Skip to main content

 How Insulin Resistance Disrupts Female Hormones

-The ovaries and adrenal glands, the primary producers of female like estrogen and testosterone, are highly sensitive to the body’s metabolic state.
+The ovaries and adrenal glands, the primary producers of female sex hormones like estrogen and testosterone, are highly sensitive to the body’s metabolic state.
 They are constantly listening to the biochemical chatter, including the loud signals from high insulin levels.
 This is where the connection to your sexual health begins to solidify.

-One of the most direct consequences of in women is its effect on the ovaries.
+One of the most direct consequences of hyperinsulinemia in women is its effect on the ovaries.
 High levels of insulin can stimulate the ovaries to produce an excess amount of androgens, particularly testosterone.
 While testosterone is a vital hormone for female libido, energy, and mood, its overproduction, driven by insulin resistance, disrupts the delicate hormonal equilibrium.
-This can manifest in a variety of ways, from irregular menstrual cycles to the clinical picture of (PCOS), a condition deeply rooted in insulin resistance for a majority of those affected.

-Simultaneously, affects the liver’s production of a crucial protein called Sex Hormone-Binding Globulin (SHBG).
+Simultaneously, insulin resistance affects the liver’s production of a crucial protein called Sex Hormone-Binding Globulin (SHBG).
 SHBG acts like a hormonal transport vehicle, binding to sex hormones in the bloodstream and regulating their availability to your tissues.
 High insulin levels suppress SHBG production.

 With fewer SHBG vehicles available, a higher proportion of testosterone circulates in a “free” or unbound state.
 This excess free testosterone, combined with the overall increased production, can amplify symptoms and further disrupt the sensitive feedback loops that govern your reproductive and sexual systems.